What Is Drunkorexia?

 Drunkorexia is not yet featured in the Diagnostic and Statistical Manual of Mental Disorders.
 Although someone cannot be officially diagnosed with this disorder, they may have an official co-occurring eating and alcohol use disorder.
 Drunkorexic behaviors should be addressed immediately to avoid long-term damage.

 Someone with drunkorexic behaviors might not meet the criteria for anorexia nervosa or alcoholism.
-This does not make the practice any less harmful.
+This does not make the practices any less harmful.

 Psychological counseling can also provide help.
 Groups like Alcoholics Anonymous and the National Eating Disorder Association (NEDA) help those struggling stay focused on recovery.
-If you or a loved one is struggling with disordered eating habits or alcohol abuse, contact us today.
+If you or a loved one is struggling with disordered eating habits or alcohol abuse, contact a treatment provider for rehab-related help today.